Cybersecurity Analyst I (Cyber Incident Response Team Analyst)

 - Experience in creating and editing documentation, related processes public presentations, and other written communication.

 - Have or work towards obtaining Certified Ethical Hacker (CEH) GAIC Certified Incident Handler (GCIH), GCFE Certified Forensic Examiner (GAIC ), Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), Certified in Risk and Information Systems Control (CRISC), Certified Information Systems Security Professional (CISSP), GIAC Security Essentials Certification (GSEC), Certified Incident Handler (GCIH) and/or CyberSec First Responder (CFR) or similar certification, or serve as a SME on a certification creation committee or equivalent.

-- Knowledge of applied “sound security” concepts, such as the principle of least privilege, the use of multi-factor authentication, and identity and access management.
+- Knowledge of applied “sound security” concepts, such as the principal of least privilege, the use of multi-factor authentication and identity and access management.

 - Broad understanding of the cybersecurity landscape including identity management, access management, access governance, and privileged access management capabilities and methodologies

 - Knowledge of generally accepted information technology standards and practices; of information technology practices; and of information technology management practices.